uploadcare/uploadcare-widget/README.markdown

 ## Development

 Clone the repository, and go to `test/dummy/`.
-There is a simple Rails site.
+There is a simple Rails app.
 Run it:

     bundle install
     bundle update